 Reader in Statistics

-My research interests are in the area of population ecology and in particular developing new statistical models and associated software for monitoring migration and phenological patterns of populations, for citizen science and related data, and for monitoring biodiversity using DNA-based survey data.
-I am also interested in the applications of Bayesian methods, and more recently of Bayesian nonparametric methods, in ecology.
+My research expertise is in the area of Statistical Ecology, and in particular developing new statistical models and associated software for monitoring migration and phenological patterns of populations, for citizen science and related data, and for monitoring biodiversity using DNA-based survey data.
+I am also interested in the applications of Bayesian methods, and more specifically of Bayesian nonparametric methods, in ecology.

 During 2011-2014 I was working at the University of Oxford as a Departmental Lecturer at the Department of Statistics and as a Stipendiary Lecturer at St Peters College.

 My first post-doctoral job, during 2010-2011, was at Victoria University of Wellington, New Zealand where I was employed as a Research and Teaching Fellow.